noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 We cannot do this in the first case that uses side-effects.

 Before we get into effect systems, there another issue I want to quickly deal with, which is composition of effects.
 One criticism of `IO` is that it lumps all effects into one type.
 We might want to be more precise, and say, for example, *this* method requires logging and database access, while *that* method reads from the keyboard and prints to the screen.
-Tagless final is sometimes used to achieve this.
+Monad transformers are one way to achieve this, but they are difficult to use.
+A more common alternative is tagless final.
 The method signature

 ```scala
 def cthulhuFhtagn[F[_]: WakeGreatOldOne](): F[Unit]
 ```

 indicates this method requires a `WakeGreatOldOne` effect, which we might use to decide to not call the method.
+Tagless final is also inconvenient, but not so inconvenient to stop becoming relatively common in the Scala world.

-## Direct-style Effect Systems
+## Direct-style Effect Systems in Scala 3

 Let's now implement a direct-style effect system in Scala 3.
 This requires some machinery that is new in Scala 3.
 Since that's probably unfamiliar to many readers we're going to start with an example, explain the programming techniques behind it, and then explain the concepts it embodies.